theletterjwithadot/Ultimate-Config-for-L4D2/README.md

 | **Multicore Rendering**     | Enabled                       | Uses all available CPU cores for the game (Disable this if you have an old computer or facing fps issues even with this config) |
 | Paged Pool Memory Available | High                          | More memory is assigned to the game, which results in the game loading maps slightly faster |

-  7. Launch game and open console and run the following command: `exec config_default.cfg; exec autoexec.cfg`
+  7. Launch the game and access the console, then execute the command: `exec config_default.cfg; exec autoexec.cfg`.
-      - Note that the command above **resets the game config**. **All custom binds/mappings will be removed**.
-You will have to manually add or change your custom binds/mappings after this command.
+      - It's crucial to recognize that this command **resets the game configuration**, leading to the **removal of all custom binds and mappings**.
+You'll need to add/modify your custom binds and mappings manually post-execution.

- 8. Change any binding that you do manually (like binding different key to zoom, changing crouch key, etc) in the game settings
+ 8. Modify any bindings that are manually set (such as altering the zoom key, changing the crouch key, etc.) in the game settings.

 ## Reviews